 - To step out of the shadow towards the light, company managers need to refrain from early instances of misconduct: for misconduct on their part is likely to lead to their company subsequently indulging in recidivism.

 - By instilling ethical training programmes and oversight committees, companies can reduce the risk of recidivism that is caused by preconditioning.
 Another solution is to regularly conduct ethics and compliance audits through external agencies.
 Managers also need to actively monitor internal and external conditions to prevent the company from falling into the path dependency trap.

 - There is a substantial trend of accelerated institutional change and intensified regulatory enforcement in emerging economies.
-Managers should be aware that the scenario is changing from when stakeholders were tolerant of recidivism and that companies need to embrace more advanced ethical standards to thrive.
+Managers should be aware that the scenario is changing from when stakeholders were tolerant of recidivism and that companies need to embrace more advanced ethical standards against misconduct to thrive.
 Furthermore, policy-makers can play a part in effectively alleviating corporate recidivism.